camlab-bioml/rakaia/man/README.md

 ## Q: What are the options for downloading images from a session?

-Images can be downloaded in a few ways within ccramic.
+Images can be downloaded in a few ways within rakaia.

 For exporting to tiff, in the left-side `Inputs/Downloads` tab under `Downloads`, there is a collapsible button `Show download links`.
 Opening this collapsible